Former inmate #12345-678 received a sentence of 37 months to be served in federal prison, followed by 3 years supervised probation.

 There were no fences at the camp, by the way, so there was nothing between us and the city except miles of flat land and a few bushes and trees.
 At night, seeing the city lights twinkle at the horizon was a lonely feeling, knowing that people were going about their lives without someone dictating their every move.

 But that wasn’t the worst of it.
-We were each issued a windbreaker-type jacket.
+We were each issued a black windbreaker-type jacket.
 On one cool night, I was walking my usual laps around the track and I saw five guys walking along slowly, only one of those guys was a woman!
 She’d walked over from a nearby road and then her “boyfriends” gave her a prison jacket to wear to help conceal her identity.
 Every few laps she and one of the men would disappear into the shadows.
 A couple of laps would pass and she’d return and then disappear with a different inmate.
 I kept walking, not wanting any parts of that deal.
-Who knows how much it cost to arrange that liaison.
+Who knows how much it cost to arrange that liaison, or how much additional time would be tacked on to a sentence if an inmate was caught.

 jail hellhole inside the prison).
 After count was cleared, a loud and extremely annoying buzzer sounded and we were free to watch TV, play cards, do laundry, cook food, visit guys in other cubes, etc. We just couldn’t go back outside.
 Lights-out was at eleven.

-Nighttime was also the time when guys got tattoos, drank alcohol, did drugs, cooked meals using the microwaves, washed and dried and ironed their clothing, polished shoes, etc. It was also the time to steer clear of the showers unless you wanted to participate in the goings-on in there.
-The showers were place to go to dole out punishment.
-Groups of prisoners would grab an offender (someone who had disrespected them), drag the guy into a shower stall, and then beat the daylights out of him.
+Nighttime was also the time when guys got tattoos, drank alcohol, sold and used drugs, gambled, cooked meals using the microwaves, washed and dried and ironed their clothing, polished shoes, etc. It was also the time to steer clear of the showers unless you wanted to participate in the goings-on in there.
+The showers were the place to go to dole out punishment.
+Groups of prisoners would grab an offender (someone who had disrespected them or had broken an inmate rule of conduct), drag the guy into a shower stall, and then beat the daylights out of him.
 And if he told what happened he got it worse the next time.

 Of course other things I won’t mention happened in there, too.
 Needless to say, I showered in the morning and in the early evening, during the safe times.
 It also didn’t hurt that my bunkie was the size of a small bulldozer.
 People generally left him alone.
 I was shown professional courtesy—you didn’t mess with the bunkie of guys who could rip off your head with one hand.

-I was usually in bed reading by ten.
+I was usually in bed reading by nine or ten.
 I had to wear earplugs (the commissary sold them) to sleep because of the noise.
 Lots of talking at night.
 And the snoring!
-Imagine trying to sleep in one large room full of men snoring like roaring lions.
+Imagine trying to sleep in one large room full of men sounding off like roaring lions, or 100 chainsaws going at once.
 It was tough.

 My wife picked me up in the prison parking lot and we spent those three glorious days together, at home, before I had to return to the camp.
 I was walking on air when I got back.